12nick12/plex-web-downloader/README.md

 Plex Web Downloader
 ===============

+The original translated into english and using pwd url base for nginx reverse proxy use

 This project allows you to create a list of your plex video files and to share them through a web interface.

 **************************************************************************************************************************************